elizabethkm/CloudApp/README.md

 	3. However, on ["data_create_view"](/https://prefab-shape-235820.appspot.com/) if users click Submit, they will be routed to "plot_view"/pic.html which does the following code:

-		i.
+		i .
 Deidentifies the HealthCareData dataset and creates DeId2 dataset (all through the HealthCareAPI)

-		ii.
+		ii .
 Exports DeId2 to BigQuery.
 To do this, it creates 2 tables.
 One for the Patient resource and one for the Procedure resource.
 For our purposes, you can think of the Patient table as a list of patients entered into the form which holds gender.
 And Procedure table has the same list of patients but holds information such as "ProcedureReason", "ProcedureOutcome", etc.

 		iii .
 Calls "test_table_exists2()" which gets the tables you just added to BigQuery and performs a SQL query to create one table with all the needed information.
 Then execute python code to calculate the [plot](https://prefab-shape-235820.appspot.com/plot?) and [prediction](https://prefab-shape-235820.appspot.com/predict?) that users see on the frontend.